 The goal is not to replace the team, but to enhance its capabilities through better-informed decisions and more agile processes.

-Use cases that do add value
+AI use cases in marketing that actually add value

-Campaign automation and scoring
+Campaign automation and lead scoring

-- Dynamiclead scoring: prioritizes opportunities based on their likelihood of conversion.
+- Dynamic lead scoring: prioritizes opportunities based on their likelihood of conversion.

 - Assisted bidding and budgeting: adjust your investment in real time to focus on what works.